iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 4 reviews"/>
 </p>

+> Easy to install and set up.
+Requires someone who is exposed to reach out to their health department and put in a provided code in order to notify others, so there's a reliance on all users doing their part for this to work.<br> :date: __2021-04-15 16:28:57__

 > The app needs to automatically connect to Bluetooth after phone reboot.<br> :date: __2021-04-04 21:45:40__